top of page

 French 6

 French 6 is an introduction class, part of the three-year French program offered at ASMS.
 As communication is the goal, students learn to converse from day one.
 In the introductory unit, students learn the correct pronunciation of French sounds as well as the most frequently used French vocabulary.
 Most units focus on the Storytelling method.
 Using this method, students naturally acquire new vocabulary and new grammar structures.
 By year’s end, students are able to understand and say the most commonly used French words.
 They will also be able to conjugate regular ER-verbs, the irregular verb AVOIR, and will recognize many other frequently used verbs.
 They will be able to express the degree to which they like and dislike a variety of topics.
 They will be capable of obtaining and exchanging information about various topics (families, weather, birthdays, etc.).
-As the year comes to an end, they will be exposed to the verb ETRE and to personal descriptions.
+As the year comes to an end, they will be exposed to the verb ETRE and personal descriptions.

 ____________________________________________________________________